johndoe31415/pdfminify/README.md

 included in the PDF in the form a banner with metadata and sophisticated PDF readers will be able to verify that the PDF has not been tampered with.

-# Requirements
+## Requirements
-pdfminify needs at least Python 3.5.
+pdfminify needs at least Python 3.5 and the [llpdf Python package][https://github.com/johndoe31415/llpdf].
 It furthermore uses the "identify" and "convert" utilities of ImageMagick.
 It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

-# Acknowledgments
+## Acknowledgments
 pdfminify uses the Toy Parser Generator (TPG) of Christophe Delord (http://cdsoft.fr/tpg/).
 It is included (tpg.py file) and licensed under the GNU LGPL v2.1 or any later version.
 Despite its name, it is far from a toy.
 In